I work in modeling and film production and like to share insights into both businesses.

 In the process, she discovered how much she liked doing makeup, and she flourished in her career.

-Deciding that she wanted to make this her career in films, Laura got in touch with some of the major studios.
+Deciding that she wanted to make this her career in films, Laura got in touch with some major studios.

 However, they wouldn't hire her because she wasn't a union member, and she needed to have a job to be in the union.

 The standard problem for most novices in film careers is you need the experience to get a job, but you can't get experience unless you have a job.